DIG-Kaust/conda_envs/README.md

 ## Environments

 - Scientific: CPU installation of basic scientific stack (customize this to your needs)
+- Azure_CLI: CPU installation of azure-cli (to be able to programmatically download Volve data)
 - MPI4PY: CPU installation of basic scientific stack with MPI4Py
 - PyLops: CPU installation of PyLops and its dependencies
 - PyLops_36: CPU installation of PyLops and its dependencies